kdeldycke/awesome-billing/README.md

 - [Customized Regression Model for Airbnb Dynamic Pricing](https://www.kdd.org/kdd2018/accepted-papers/view/customized-regression-model-for-airbnb-dynamic-pricing) - This paper describes the pricing strategy model deployed at Airbnb.
 - [Papers we love: Auctions and Bidding](https://github.com/papers-we-love/papers-we-love/tree/master/economics#auctions-and-bidding) - A collection of papers on bidding and auctions.
-- [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, `"Asking people what they'd pay for and how much rarely works." (...) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.`.
+- [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, “‘Asking people what they'd pay for and how much rarely works.’ (…) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.”
-- [19 Tactics to Solve the Chicken-or-Egg Problem and Grow Your Marketplace](https://www.nfx.com/post/19-marketplace-tactics-for-overcoming-the-chicken-or-egg-problem) - `Which comes first, the supply or the demand?
-Chicken or egg?`.
+- [19 Tactics to Solve the Chicken-or-Egg Problem and Grow Your Marketplace](https://www.nfx.com/post/19-marketplace-tactics-for-overcoming-the-chicken-or-egg-problem) - “Which comes first, the supply or the demand?
+Chicken or egg?”
 - How to Kickstart and Scale a Marketplace Business: [Constrain the marketplace](https://www.lennyrachitsky.com/p/how-to-kickstart-and-scale-a-marketplace); Decide which side of the marketplace to concentrate on; Drive initial supply; Drive initial demand.
 A 4-parts series with dozen of interviews of people with direct experience building and scaling marketplaces.

 ### Cloud Resources

 This sub-section focus on bid/ask mechanism matching resource producer with consumers.
 Most of the time these are one-sided markets with the big platform trying to amortized under-utilized inventory.

-- [Incentive Engineering for Computational Resource Management](https://agoric.com/assets/pdf/papers/incentive-engineering-for-computational-resource-management.pdf) - Paper exploring the `mechanisms for the allocation of processor time and storage that are compatible both with programming practice and with market mechanisms.`.
+- [Incentive Engineering for Computational Resource Management](https://agoric.com/assets/pdf/papers/incentive-engineering-for-computational-resource-management.pdf) - Paper exploring the “mechanisms for the allocation of processor time and storage that are compatible both with programming practice and with market mechanisms.”
-- [Pricing of Service in Clouds: Optimal Response and Strategic Interactions](http://www.sigmetrics.org/mama/2013/abstracts2013/UrgaonkarEtAl.pdf) - `How should the consumer modulate its demand to optimize its profits? (...)
-How should the provider and consumer negotiate the specific pricing structure they will employ?` Covers non-linear models, tiered pricing, elastic demand, consumer et provider strategies.
+- [Pricing of Service in Clouds: Optimal Response and Strategic Interactions](http://www.sigmetrics.org/mama/2013/abstracts2013/UrgaonkarEtAl.pdf) - “How should the consumer modulate its demand to optimize its profits? (…) How should the provider and consumer negotiate the specific pricing structure they will employ?”
+Covers non-linear models, tiered pricing, elastic demand, consumer et provider strategies.
-- [Dynamic Cloud Pricing for Revenue Maximization](https://henryhxu.github.io/share/hxu-tcc2013.pdf) - `Amazon’s spot price is unlikely to be set according to market supply and demand.
-Rather, price oscillates within a very narrow band most of the time, which is more likely to be an artifact of some pricing algorithm with predetermined reserve price.`.
+- [Dynamic Cloud Pricing for Revenue Maximization](https://henryhxu.github.io/share/hxu-tcc2013.pdf) - “Amazon's spot price is unlikely to be set according to market supply and demand.
+Rather, price oscillates within a very narrow band most of the time, which is more likely to be an artifact of some pricing algorithm with predetermined reserve price.”
-- [Usage Patterns and the Economics of the Public Cloud](https://vita.mcafee.cc/PDF/EconPublicCloud.pdf) - `We examine the economics of demand and supply in cloud computing. (...)
-These results explain why fixed prices currently prevail despite the seeming need for time-varying dynamics.
-Examining the actual CPU utilization provides a lens into the future. (...) demand fluctuations would be on par with the three classic industries where dynamic pricing is important (hotels, electricity, airlines) and dynamic prices would be essential for efficiency.`.
+- [Usage Patterns and the Economics of the Public Cloud](https://vita.mcafee.cc/PDF/EconPublicCloud.pdf) - “We examine the economics of demand and supply in cloud computing. (…) These results explain why fixed prices currently prevail despite the seeming need for time-varying dynamics.
+Examining the actual CPU utilization provides a lens into the future. (…) demand fluctuations would be on par with the three classic industries where dynamic pricing is important (hotels, electricity, airlines) and dynamic prices would be essential for efficiency.”
-- [Maximizing Profit of Cloud Brokers under Quantized Billing Cycles: a Dynamic Pricing Strategy based on Ski-Rental Problem](https://arxiv.org/pdf/1507.02545.pdf) - `The key idea of our algorithms is to use pricing signal to regulate user demand.
-One may argue that such an algorithm gives poor service to the user as it pushes tasks out of the queue in order to maximize cloud broker’s profit.`.
+- [Maximizing Profit of Cloud Brokers under Quantized Billing Cycles: a Dynamic Pricing Strategy based on Ski-Rental Problem](https://arxiv.org/pdf/1507.02545.pdf) - “The key idea of our algorithms is to use pricing signal to regulate user demand.
+One may argue that such an algorithm gives poor service to the user as it pushes tasks out of the queue in order to maximize cloud broker's profit.”
-- [Present or Future: Optimal Pricing for Spot Instances](https://web.archive.org/web/20150708151037/http://www.temple.edu/cis/icdcs2013/data/5000a410.pdf) - `Pricing policy of spot resources should be carefully designed and the impact on both present and future should be considered.`.
+- [Present or Future: Optimal Pricing for Spot Instances](https://web.archive.org/web/20150708151037/http://www.temple.edu/cis/icdcs2013/data/5000a410.pdf) - “Pricing policy of spot resources should be carefully designed and the impact on both present and future should be considered.”
-- `You always pay the spot market price, not your bid.` ([source](https://news.ycombinator.com/item?id=20347716)) - Simple explanation of the bidding mechanism.
+- “You always pay the spot market price, not your bid.” ([source](https://news.ycombinator.com/item?id=20347716)) - Simple explanation of the bidding mechanism.
-- [Deconstructing Amazon EC2 Spot Instance Pricing](http://www.cs.technion.ac.il/~dan/papers/Spotprice11CloudCom.pdf) - `Cloud providers possessing large quantities of spare capacity must either incentivize clients to purchase it or suffer losses.
-Amazon is the first cloud provider to address this challenge, by allowing clients to bid on spare capacity and by granting resources to bidders while their bids exceed a periodically changing spot price.`.
+- [Deconstructing Amazon EC2 Spot Instance Pricing](http://www.cs.technion.ac.il/~dan/papers/Spotprice11CloudCom.pdf) - “Cloud providers possessing large quantities of spare capacity must either incentivize clients to purchase it or suffer losses.
+Amazon is the first cloud provider to address this challenge, by allowing clients to bid on spare capacity and by granting resources to bidders while their bids exceed a periodically changing spot price.”
 - [GCP Preemptible VMs vs AWS Spot Instances](https://news.ycombinator.com/item?id=9564287).
-- `Look at the 3-month spot price history to estimate cost and to discover combinations of availability zone and instance type with extra capacity.` ([source](https://news.ycombinator.com/item?id=16071684)) - TL;DR: users are seeking more transparency on the spot market.
+- “Look at the 3-month spot price history to estimate cost and to discover combinations of availability zone and instance type with extra capacity.” ([source](https://news.ycombinator.com/item?id=16071684)) - TL;DR: users are seeking more transparency on the spot market.
 - [The Eternal Cost Savings Of Netflix's Internal Spot Market](http://highscalability.com/blog/2017/12/4/the-eternal-cost-savings-of-netflixs-internal-spot-market.html) - When you're big enough that [creating an internal secondary market](https://medium.com/netflix-techblog/creating-your-own-ec2-spot-market-6dd001875f5) for instances makes economic sense.
 - [AutoSpotting](https://github.com/AutoSpotting/AutoSpotting) - Tool that easily and reliably converts (all) your existing AutoScaling groups to cheaper spot instances.